akshayayadav/protein-domain-evolution-project/README.md

 ## 1. Goals

-1. Construct a container with all the programs and dependencies required for the pipeline to run.
+a).
+Construct a container with all the programs and dependencies required for the pipeline to run.
 The analysis pipeline is composed of 3 major steps viz. assigning domains to sequences in fasta, calculating domain matrices, and statistical analysis of domain matrices.

-2. Implementation of the analysis pipeline on snakemake worfkflow engine.
+b).
+Implementation of the analysis pipeline on snakemake worfkflow engine.

-3. Testing the reproducibility of the pipeline.
+c).
+Testing the reproducibility of the pipeline.

 ## 2. How to start

-2.1 Launch an instance on Jetstream, using Ubuntu 18.04 Devel and Docker v1.22, with m1.xlarge (CPU: 24, Mem: 60 GB, Disk: 60 GB)
+### 2.1 Launch an instance on Jetstream, using Ubuntu 18.04 Devel and Docker v1.22, with m1.xlarge (CPU: 24, Mem: 60 GB, Disk: 60 GB)
    ssh to the VM using
    ```
    # get the username and IP address
    ssh $USER@xxx.xxx.xxx.xxx
    ```
-2.2 Download this github repository with scripts (python scripts, snakefile, .sh) along with the dockerfile.
+### 2.2 Download this github repository with scripts (python scripts, snakefile, .sh) along with the dockerfile.
    ```
    git clone https://github.com/cyber-carpentry/Group5-protein-domain-evolution-project.git
    ```
-2.3 Download the dataset (fasta, pfam, species.label; test data available)
+### 2.3 Download the dataset (fasta, pfam, species.label; test data available)

    ```https://drive.google.com/file/d/1yr3_NfQ6lpcGGN1tzJnb8RIBaEdAaLmK/view?usp=sharing```